etalab-ia/knowledge-base/docs/piaf/retriever/ES_preprocessing.md

 To facilitate the installation of our pipeline, our current solution is as coupled to the original Haystack dev as possible.
 This entails that in production, no other Python code is run.
 We use the Haystack library as it is in its own master repo.
 Thus, the function above cannot be run without creating a wrapper that would complexify our production environment.
 The same is true while querying, this preprocessing would need to run client-side (hard) or creating yet-anonther wrapper for our system that add this function.

 ## Solution
-To solve the issue, @Guillim got an insight from the DScientists working in the _Code du Travail Numerique_ project : use the preprocessors (called _analyzers_) already existing in the ElasticSearch stack.
+To solve the issue, @Guillim got an insight from the DScientists working in the _Code du Travail Numerique_ project: use the preprocessors (called _analyzers_) already existing in the ElasticSearch stack.

 In this way, everything would be self-contained within ES.